kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 ![image](https://github.com/user-attachments/assets/aae541ed-e2f0-47aa-9ca1-2afebf86243d)

 ***Exploration Question 4.1 Analyze the trends in the number of tracks released over time.
 Plot the number of tracks released per year.
+Based on the visual plot, the number of tracks produced follows the proportional increase in year produced.
+Tracks that are produced recently are much higher than tracks released in the 90's***

 The following counts the number of tracks released per month:
 ```python